 - An overview of how investment income and capital gains are taxed in your country.

-- An understanding of the different investing platforms and account types available to you, together with the fees and charges of each.
+- An understanding of the different stocks & shares ISAs and other stockbroker account types available to you, together with the fees and charges of each.

 I cover most of these basics in the Foundation investing course, however, I encourage you to research further afield to satisfy your curiosity about these topics.